 The East Valley Institute of Technology (EVIT) is Arizona's first Joint Technological Education District (JTED).
 EVIT is a public high school for high school students.
 EVIT also serves tuition-paying adults wherever space is available.
 EVIT was originally opened in 1991.
 The new campus and current campus opened in 1998.
-We just recently finished the construction of a new Health Sciences Center in 2007.

 - Who Goes to EVIT?

 Students in the 10th, 11th and 12 grades from high school across the valley.